Warren Spahn rumors, news

 -

 • This day in Braves History: Ronald Acuña Jr. becomes the second-youngest player to record a 30-30 seasonPhoto by Orlando Ramirez/Getty Images This won't be the only club that Ronald Acuña Jr. joins over what's already been a very good career.
 Braves Franchise History 1914: The Giants lose their fifth-straight game in a 3-2 loss to Cincinnati.
 The loss allows the idle Braves to move into a tie for first place.
-Herbie Moran (who was playing his last game for Cincy before being sold to the Bra...2024Click for news about Orlando Ramirez
+Herbie Moran (who was playing his last game for Cincy before being sold to the Bra...2024See more articles Orlando Ramirez

 -

 • Backdoor slidersPhoto by Focus on Sport/Getty Images Baseball’s mystical side With roster moves and opening day bearing down on us, I wanted to explore some of the oddball and sometimes almost mystical occurrences in the history of the Royals and in baseball.
 How rare is an Opening Day home run on the first pitch of the season?
 Turns out, it’s really rare.
-It happened only once, on Opening Day 1986, Bosto...2024Read about Jack Morris
+It happened only once, on Opening Day 1986, Bosto...2024Check it out Jack Morris

 -